mark-watson/Java-AI-Book/manuscript/reasoning.md

 ## Logic

-We will look at different types of logic and reasoning systems in this section and then get into PowerLoom specific examples in Section [powerloom-overview].
+We will look at different types of logic and reasoning systems in this section and then later we will get into PowerLoom specific examples.
 Logic is the basis for both Knowledge Representation and for reasoning about knowledge.
 We will encode knowledge using logic and see that we can then infer new facts that are not explicitly asserted.
+In AI literature you often see discussions of implicit vs. explicit knowledge.
+Implicit knowledge is inferred from explicitly stated information by using a reasoning system.

 First Order Logic was invented by the philosophers Frege and Peirce and is the most widely studied logic system.
 Unfortunately, full First Order Logic is not computationally tractable for most non-trivial problems so we use more restricted logics.
 We will use two reasoning systems in this book that support more limited logics: